 There are so many reasons why this outdoor kitchen is unbelievably charming.
 With fairy lights gracing the perimeter, the brick storage space, farmhouse sink, and simple rack for cooking utensils create a warm and inviting atmosphere.
 It's also impossible to not fawn over that oven.
 You most likely won't want to cook inside anymore knowing that a stone pizza oven awaits you outside.

 Appliances that don't exactly fit inside your home can become of great use in an outdoor kitchen.
 Wine refrigerators, smokers, and, of course, pizza ovens are all prime examples of this.

 This outdoor kitchen is likely to convince anyone to pack up and move to a location that's warm year-round.
 The wood-concrete combo island with a built-in refrigerator is made for days of lounging by the pool.
-And even if trouble strikes in paradise (in the form of a storm), your al fresco dining friends and your meal will all be safe and sound under the covered area, or you all can slip away through a door that's connected to your house.
+And even if trouble strikes in paradise (in the form of rain), your al fresco dining friends and your meal will all be safe and sound under the covered area.

 While streamlined, refined outdoor kitchens are the norm, they're most certainly not your only option.
 For instance, this wooden and white outdoor kitchen is an absolute dream with its gorgeous wooden hardware, open shelving, and beadboard structure.
 It just goes to show that you don't necessarily need a high-tech oven and built-in wine cooler to craft a gorgeous, useable cooking space.

 This space from Umevagen is the perfect embodiment of an outdoor kitchen that sees a lot of sun and warm weather.
 Its all-white everything keeps it cool, and the built-in shelves and wrap-around countertops practically made for firing up the grill and hosting potlucks, BBQs, and close-knit celebrations.